 The ITC Group’s Primary Education Programme is directed at kids from weaker sections of society in ITC Group’s factory catchments.
 The programme covered 1.15 lakh children in 24 districts of 14 states last year.
 In all, around 6.91 lakh children have been impacted.
 The education programme improved the infrastructure in 199 government primary schools.
 Boundary walls, additional classrooms, toilets and furniture were installed.
 As of last year, a total of 1,802 primary schools have benefited.

-Funding CSR in education will only help build the nation back better from the ravages of the pandemic and existing threats of poverty and unemployment.
+This list is important because funding CSR in education will help build the nation back better from the ravages of the pandemic and existing threats of poverty and unemployment.